How to register for Fast Company’s Taste of Innovation dinner series

 Fast Company’s 8th annual Innovation Festival returns to New York City September 19-22.
 The Innovation Festival will feature engaging panel discussions, interactive workshops, site visits around the city, as well as our one-of-a-kind Taste of Innovation series.

-Taste of Innovation is an exclusive dining experience with multi-course meals curated by some of New York City’s most innovative chefs.
+Taste of Innovation is an exclusive dining experience with multicourse meals curated by some of New York City’s most innovative chefs.
 Across three days, Taste of Innovation will highlight the histories of these restaurants and the stories that inspired the dishes.
 Ticket holders will also have the opportunity to meet the Fast Company editorial staff and network with festival guests.

 Each Taste of Innovation dinner is sold separately and not included with a festival pass.
 Read more about each dinner below and register for Taste of Innovation here.